-Waters of Peace Level: 1 (Issek Level: 1 (Issek of the Jug) Range: 100' Duration: Varies Casting time: 1 action Save: Will vs. spell check General The faithful of Issek wash the rage from their enemies, forcing peace on the warlike and shielding hi allies from combat.
-This spell affects mundane humanoids, including other spellcasters and animals, bu not un-dead or mindless creatures.
-Manifestation Roll 1d4: (1) a daub of water appears on the forehead of every subject the spell is cast upon; (2) a deep voice rises up from the earth, walls, ceiling, or sky, calling out words of peace; (3) a wave of visible empathy radiates out from the caster, passing through bodies like a bursting star field; (4) the sad-eyed shades of dozens of victims of violence appear behind the caster, reaching out their arms to the targets as if to implore them to cease fighting and make peace.
-1 Lost, failure, and patron taint.
-2-11 Lost.
-Failure.
-12-13 A single enemy must make a Will save or be pacified, un The target may wander away or flee, stand and do no wounded allies, but may take no violent action nor ass combat he may make another Will save; success means be pacified despite his injuries. othing, defend himself against attacks, or tend to ist in any violent action.
-If the subject is struck in 14-17 A single enemy must make a Will save or be pacifie 1d3+CL turns.
-The target may wander away or flee, s tacks, or tend to wounded allies, but may take no viol tand and do nothing, defend himself against atsubject is struck in combat he may make another Will save; success means the spell is broken, failure means he continues to be pacified despite his injuries.
+Waters of Peace

+Level 1 (Issek of the Jug)

+Range: 100' Duration: Varies

+General: The faithful of Issek wash the rage from their enemies, forcing peace on the warlike and shielding his allies from combat.
+This spell effects mundane humanoids, including other spellcasters, and animals, but not un-dead or mindless creatures.

+Manifestation: Roll 1d4: (1) a daub of water appears on the forehead of every subject the spell is cast upon; (2) a deep voice rises up from the earth, walls, ceiling, or sky, calling out words of peace; (3) a wave of visible empathy radiates out from the caster, passing through bodies like a bursting star field; (4) the sad-eyed shades of dozens of victims of violence appear behind the caster, reaching out their arms to the targets as if to implore them to cease fighting and make peace.

+- 1 Lost, failure, and patron taint.

+- 2-11 Lost, Failure.

+- A single enemy must make a Will save or be pacified, unable to take aggressive action for 1d3+CL rounds.
+The target may wander away or flee, stand and do nothing, defend himself against attacks, or tend to wounded allies, but may take no violent action nor assist in any violent action.
+If the subject is struck in combat he may make another Will save; success means the spell is broken, failure means he continues to be pacified despite his injuries.

+A single enemy must make a Will save or be pacified and unable to take any aggressive action for 1d3+CL turns.
+The target may wander away or flee, stand and do nothing, defend himself against at-14-17 tacks, or tend to wounded allies, but may take no violent action nor assist in any violent action.
+If the subject is struck in combat he may make another Will save; success means the spell is broken, failure means he continues to be pacified despite his injuries.

-18-19 A single enemy must make a Will save or be pacified and unable to take any aggressive action for a 1d3+CL hours.
+A single enemy must make a Will save or be pacified and unable to take any aggressive action for a 1d3+CL hours.
 The target may wander away or flee, stand and do nothing, defend himself, or tend to wounded allies, but may take no violent action nor assist in any violent action.
-If the subject is struck in combat he may make another Will save; success means the spell is broken, failure means he continues to be pacified despite his injuries.
+If the subject is struck 18-19 in combat he may make another Will save; success means the spell is broken, failure means he continues to be pacified despite his injuries.
 In addition, the subject cannot attack the caster, directly or indirectly, for a full week, unless the caster attacks him first.
 If the caster attacks the target in any way, including casting aggressive spells or sending minions against him, the power of the spell is broken.